-GDS 180 MEDIA ARTS I (4 CREDITS) Media Arts I introduces the concepts and
+GDS 180 MEDIA ARTS I (4 CREDITS)

 Media Arts I introduces the concepts and technologies of media arts including the tools and terminologies of the trade.
 Media is incorporated into promotional efforts of organizations to achieve strategic goals.
 Students develop skills to create and deliver content through media.